Beach Ripped: The DIY Guide to Cutting – Part One

 - Wake up – 7am

 - Meal 2 – 4:30pm

 For the 2 meal per day option you will fast 6-8 hours after waking and consume 2 meals within a 6-8 hour window.

 - Wake up – 9am

 Don’t become obsessive over your feast and fast window.
 What’s most important is hitting your macros.
 Don’t sweat it if you break your fast early or extend your feast too late (can’t get home for a meal in time).
 Don’t let your fast/feast window control you.
 It’s there to make dieting easier and more enjoyable.
 I often break my feast late because I am out and can’t get a meal in time.
 The macros are what matter, stick to the macros and you’ll drop fat like it’s no ones business.

 The last topic I want to look at is food distribution.
 For many of you, I am going to encourage you to place most of your calories and carbs around dinner time.
 Having most of your carbs at dinner (instead of spread throughout the day) has been shown to lead to better fat loss, improved health markers, greater satiety and a smaller drop in leptin (hormone that regulates appetite and metabolism).
 Here’s the study – Greater weight loss and hormonal changes after 6 months diet with carbohydrates eaten mostly at dinner.

 One of my recent coaching clients!
-I was shocked when he sent me these after pictures after only one month of the program.
+I was shocked when he sent me these after pictures after only one month of the program (a 1 month cut).
 He dropped 10 lbs of fat, 2″ off the waist and his lifts went up by 5.5-11 lbs on average.
 I am really looking forward to seeing where he will be at the 2 and 3 month mark.
 Awesome job Paul!
 Note: Paul was on a 2 meal per day plan and consumed plenty of carbs at night.